 Anyone can easily get confused between quartz and quartzite countertops.
-Their names are quite similar, to are their looks.
+Their names are pretty similar to their looks.
 However, they are two different countertop materials.
 Although they share some similar characteristics, there is a world of differences between them.
 Quartzite is a naturally occurring stone, while Quartz is a human-made material.
 To get a fair understanding of quartzite countertops, let’s look at this material’s Pros & Cons.

 But before we jump into the details of the pros and cons of quartzite countertops, let’s define the material.